ssmirr/appdev-chapters/each.md

 ---

-In the model solution, you'll see that I chose to use `.times` for this job.
+After you've got it working, examine the model solution.
+You'll see that I chose to use `.times` for this job.

  - On Line 6, we count the length of the array.
  - On Line 8, we use that length with the `.times` method to kick off a loop with the correct number of iterations.